Patlatus/sfdc_reconnect_sandboxes/README.md

 4 .
 Step fourth.
 Publish and subscribe your second sandbox

+You may run the code to publish and subscribe your second sandbox from any sandbox (including the first sandbox or the second).

-Before proceeding, make sure the following URLS are present at Remote sites
+However, before proceeding, make sure that on environment where you are going to run you code, the following URLS are present at
+Remote sites

 test.salesforce.com/0rp